mandolyte/uw-obsidian/vault/tn/RUT.md

 **and he will take care of you when you become old**

 ## ab48
-rc://*/ta/man/translate/grammar-connect-logic-result
 ### כִּ֣י (1)
 **We know this because** Use a connecting word or phrase that indicates that what follows (the fact that Ruth has borne him) is the reason for the women’s confident prediction of his character.
 If it makes more sense to put the reason first, then follow the order in the UST.

 ## rpc3
-rc://*/ta/man/translate/figs-idiom
 ### ט֣וֹבָה לָ֔⁠ךְ מִ⁠שִּׁבְעָ֖ה בָּנִֽים (1)
 **seven** represented the idea of completeness or perfection.
 This is a way to praise Ruth for how she has provided for Naomi by bearing a grandson for her by Boaz, when Naomi’s sons could not provide for her because they had died.
-Alternate translation: “better to you than any son” or “worth more to you than many sons” (See: [[rc://*/ta/man/translate/figs-idiom]])
+Alternate translation: “better to you than any son” or “worth more to you than many sons” (See: [[figs-idiom]])

 # 4:16
 ## k1w4